DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

    - Validate the response format (either starts with resolver magic or is a certificate response)
    - Forward valid responses unmodified to the client

+These relay requirements ensure that anonymization does not compromise the security properties of the underlying DNSCrypt protocol.
+Proper deployment requires additional operational considerations.

 ## Operational Considerations

 When using Anonymized DNSCrypt: